Learn how you can fix QuickBooks already has a company file open error like a Pro:

 Accounting software is one of the essential tools used by business owners.
 They make accounting and bookkeeping easier for any user to keep track of all the assets and liabilities along with the day to day expenses and gains of the corporation.
 One of the most popular accounting software that companies around the world use nowadays is none other than QuickBooks.
 With its regular updates and user-friendly interface, it is supposed to be one of the best accounting software for small and medium-sized organizations.

 But, as the regular updates are made available by Intuit, there are times when users have to face bugs and errors.
-One of the most common errors of QB is QuickBooks already has a company file open.
+One of the most common problem of this software is QuickBooks already has a company file open error.
 So, to help other users and to ensure that they are able to make the best out of this software we will go through step by step and will help the users in order to get rid of this error.

 Related article: What is QuickBooks Condense Data Repair Tool?